FusionAuth/fusionauth-site/site/_posts/2023-08-03-announcing-fusionauth-1-47.md

 ## Preferred languages on the basic registration form

-FusionAuth has self service registration.
+FusionAuth has self-service registration.
 It comes in two flavors:

 * [Basic registration](/docs/v1/tech/guides/basic-registration-forms), which is available with all plans, including the forever free Community plan.
 * [Advanced registration](/docs/v1/tech/guides/advanced-registration-forms), which requires a paid plan.